Rocketseat/adonis-bull/README.md

 # ✔  create    app/Jobs/UserRegisterEmail.ts
 ```

-This command will create a file with the `jobs` that will be processed at `start/jobs.ts` e adicionará o job criado:
+This command will create a file with the `jobs` that will be processed at `start/jobs.ts`
+and add the job created.

 ```ts
 const jobs = ["App/Jobs/UserRegisterEmail"]